 Ooh and Aah at Free Disney Fireworks

-There’s no better way to end a day at Disney than with a magical fireworks extravaganza.
+There’s no better way to end a day at Disney World than with a magical fireworks extravaganza.
 Luckily, you don’t need to have a theme park ticket to enjoy them.
 Some nightly fireworks displays, like those at Magic Kingdom and Epcot, are easily viewed from outside the parks.
 Magic Kingdom fireworks can be seen for free from any of the Magic Kingdom area resorts on the monorail loop.
-However, our favorite spot is from the beach at Disney’s Polynesian Resort.
+However, our favorite spot is from the beach at Disney’s Polynesian Village Resort.

 The Polynesian even pipes in the music so it almost feels like you’re there.
 If your stomach and wallet feel like indulging, go ahead and grab a Dole Whip to enjoy during the show from Pineapple Lanai.
-For free Epcot fireworks, there’s nothing like watching from the Beach Club Resort with something from Beaches & Cream.
+For totally free Epcot fireworks, there’s nothing like watching from the Beach Club Resort with something from Beaches & Cream.

 Watch the Electrical Water Pageant Float By

-Visit Celebration, The Town That Disney Built
+Visit Celebration, the Town That Disney Built

 Ok, it’s time for us to come clean.
 Our next two suggestions aren’t actually at Disney World at all, and while they were once owned or operated by Disney, they have both since switched hands.
 Yet, Disney’s influence remains.
 The town of Celebration sits just outside Walt Disney World next to Old Town Kissimmee and Fun Spot.
 A community dreamt up by Disney, the town sought to be a continuation of what Epcot was meant to be, and it’s every bit as Mayberry-meets-Florida as you’d imagine.
 Pay a visit to the community’s picturesque and conveniently walkable downtown area.
 If you visit during the holidays, you may even catch a special festival!